 - SG&A expenses for the SMB segment increased in dollars and as a percentage of net sales.
-The year-over year increase in SG&A dollars and as a percentage of net sales was due to the inclusion of \$1.6 million of Softmart operating expenses and higher usage of Headquarter services of \$1.4 million.
+The year-over year increase in SG&A dollars and as a percentage of net sales was due to the increase of \$1.7 million of Softmart operating expenses, and higher usage of Headquarter services of \$2.4 million.
 The increase in Headquarter services was related to our investments in technical and engineering support provided to the SMB segment. - SG&A expenses for the Large Account segment increased in dollars, but decreased as a percentage of net sales.
-The year-over-year increase in SG&A dollars was due to the inclusion of \$2.0 million of operating expenses for Softmart and Globalserve and \$0.9 million of incremental variable compensation associated with higher gross profits.
-The decrease in SG&A as a percentage of net sales was due to the leveraging of fixed costs over larger net sales. - SG&A expenses for the Public Sector segment increased in dollars, but decreased as a percentage of net sales.
-The year-over-year increase in SG&A dollars was due to \$0.7 million of increased investments in our advanced solution salesforce and \$0.7 million of higher usage of Headquarter services.
+The year-over-year increase in SG&A dollars was due to the inclusion of \$1.8 million of operating expenses for Globalserve, an increase of \$1.0 million of Softmart operating expenses, and higher usage of Headquarter services of \$0.7 million.
+The increase in Headquarter services was related to our investments in technical and engineering support provided to the Large Account segment.
+The decrease in SG&A as a percentage of net sales was due to the leveraging of fixed costs over larger net sales. - · SG&A expenses for the Public Sector segment increased in dollars, but decreased as a percentage of net sales.
+The year-over-year increase in SG&A dollars was due to \$1.4 million of personnel costs which is primarily due to incremental variable compensation associated with higher gross profits and \$1.2 million of higher usage of Headquarter services.
 The increase in Headquarter services was related to our investments in technical and engineering support provided to the Public Sector segment.
 The decrease in SG&A as a percentage of net sales was due to the leveraging of fixed costs over larger net sales. - SG&A expenses for the Headquarters/Other group increased slightly due to an increase in unallocated executive oversight costs.
 The Headquarters/Other group provides services to the three segments in areas such as finance, human resources, IT, marketing, and product management.
 Most of the operating costs associated with such corporate headquarters services are charged to the segments based on their estimated usage of the underlying services.
 The amounts shown above represent the remaining unallocated costs.

-Income from operations for the first quarter of 2017 decreased to \$11.5 million, compared to \$15.2 million for the first quarter of 2016, due to the increase in SG&A. Income from operations as a percentage of net sales was 1.7% for the first quarter of 2017, compared to 2.7% of net sales for the prior year quarter.
+Income from operations for the six months ended June 30, 2017 decreased to \$33.9 million, compared to \$36.2 million for the six months ended June 30, 2016, due to the increase in SG&A. Income from operations as a percentage of net sales was 2.4% for the six months ended June 30, 2017, compared to 2.9% of net sales for the six months ended June 30, 2016.

-Our effective tax rate was 35.2% for the first quarter of 2017, compared to 40.2% for the first quarter of 2016.
-Our effective tax rate was mainly impacted by the recognition of excess tax benefit associated with stock based compensation exercised during the first quarter of 2017.
+Our effective tax rate was 38.0% for the six months ended June 30, 2017, compared to 40.5% for the six months ended June 30, 2016.
+Our effective tax rate was mainly impacted by the recognition of excess tax benefit associated with stock based compensation exercised during the six months ended June 30, 2017.

-Net income for the first quarter of 2017 decreased to \$7.4 million, compared to \$9.1 million for the first quarter of 2016, due to the decrease in operating income.
+Net income for the six months ended June 30, 2017 decreased to \$21.0 million, compared to \$21.5 million for the six months ended June 30, 2016, due to the decrease in operating income.